ProgressNS/sidekick-docs/README.md

 # sidekick-docs
-Jekyll website that holds the Sidekick documentation
+Jekyll website that holds the Sidekick documentation.